EU drug regulator to issue view on J&J vaccine next week

 The vaccine was authorised in the European Union on March 11 but widespread use in the bloc has not yet started, trailing a rollout in the United States.

-Investigations into rare blood clots linked to AstraZeneca’s shot have already hobbled Europe’s vaccine rollout.
-Denmark said on Wednesday it would drop AstraZeneca’s vaccine, which is similar to J&J’s, over the risk.
+Investigations into rare blood clots linked to AstraZeneca's (AZN.L) shot have already hobbled Europe's vaccine rollout.
+Denmark said on Wednesday it would drop AstraZeneca's vaccine, which is similar to J&J's, over the risk. read more

-Reporting by Yadarisa Shabong in Bengaluru, Ludwig Burger in Frankfurt; Editing by Aditya Soni and Mark Potter

 Our Standards: The Thomson Reuters Trust Principles.